How do I find out how many CE hours I have?

 Q. With which states does Illinois have license reciprocity?

 A. For licensing questions, you may contact the Illinois Department of Financial and Professional Regulation, 217/785-9300.
 For their latest reciprocity updates, visit IDFPR's License Reciprocity website.
 If you are currently licensed in one of the reciprocal states, you may obtain a reciprocal license by taking and passing the state portion of the Illinois exam.
-Study material is available from the IAR REALTOR® Store.
+Study material is available from the Illinois REALTORS® Store.
 This exam is administered by Applied Measurement Professionals (AMP) www.goamp.com.

 Q. How do I become a pre-license or continuing education instructor?